nemofq/caldav-to-ics/README.md

 The Flask servers will provide API on `http://127.0.0.1:5328/api/sync` – feel free to change the port in `package.json` (you'll also need to update it in `next.config.js`).

 ## Deploy to Vercel
-- Clone this repo and deploy on Vercel.
+- Clone this repo and deploy on Vercel
-- Enable and connect Vercel Blob, create ICS file in the Blob.
+- Enable and connect Vercel Blob, create ICS file in the Blob
-- Add Environment Variables in project settings: `BLOB_PATH`, `CALDAV_URL`, `CALDAV_USERNAME` and `CALDAV_PASSWORD`.
+- Add Environment Variables in project settings: `BLOB_PATH`, `CALDAV_URL`, `CALDAV_USERNAME` and `CALDAV_PASSWORD`
-- Re-deploy and visit project domain to see the result.
+- Re-deploy and visit project domain to see the result

 ## Tech Stack
-- Next.js as the frontend.
+- Next.js as the frontend
-- Python/Flask server hosted as [Python serverless functions](https://vercel.com/docs/concepts/functions/serverless-functions/runtimes/python), as the backend API.
+- Python/Flask server hosted as [Python serverless functions](https://vercel.com/docs/concepts/functions/serverless-functions/runtimes/python), as the backend API
 - Python packages:
   - [caldav](https://github.com/python-caldav/caldav): Connect and get events from CalDAV server.
   - [icalendar](https://github.com/collective/icalendar): Process ICS format.